yosefbs/MASProject/README.md

 # MASProject
-This project is the main app for final project Multi Agent System Course.
+This project is the main app for final project in Multi Agent System Course.